 - Consider flying less: If possible, think first of other ways of traveling, such as a bus or a train.

-- Try to lower animal products’ consumption: This needs a whole separate post, but animal agriculture leaves one of the most significant impacts on our planet.
-Try to look at and incorporate plant-based alternatives.
+- Try to lower animal products consumption: Animal agriculture leaves one of the most significant impacts on our planet.
+Find more about the benefits of reducing meat consumption, and why you should try to look at and incorporate plant-based alternatives.

 Zero waste doesn’t exclude recycling.
 However, it is essential to remember that recycling comes AFTER waste prevention – it is the last resort for living a zero waste lifestyle.